Nvidia CEO Jensen Huang compares the Omniverse and the metaverse

 Asked how much computing power the Omniverse uses, Huang said it will be cloud native, using as much as it needs to at any given time.
 The tech demos, such as the marble images, so far have been running on Nvidia’s DGX computing platform.

 “That kind of gives you a sense of what you need,” he said.
 “However, I think that the vast majority of the users will use cloud native computing.
 So the Omniverse runs in any cloud with Nvidia [graphics processing units] GPUs.
-And it’s built for distributed for multi-GPU environments from the ground up.”
+And it’s built for distributed multi-GPU environments from the ground up.”